 I cannot think of a worse job for this personality.
 Having to socialize and meet and greet holidaymakers who are happy and want their rep to join in on the fun.
 This is the ultimate nightmare for them.

 There are some teacher training jobs that are suitable for this personality, but being in charge of young toddlers is not one of them.

 Young children are completely uncontrollable.
 Subsequently, you can’t really plan or structure your day with the under-fives.
 This is more of a job for an extrovert.

 Now, detective work would probably appeal to the INTJ.
-I bet many of them would love to analyse clues and solve crimes in the comfort of an office.
+I bet many of them would love to analyze clues and solve crimes in the comfort of an office.

 However, the role of a police officer is very different.
 Police are called out to situations they know very little about.
 Moreover, they have to work under extreme pressure with the possible threat of violence.